Copyright & Fair Use

 - Section 108, which deals with reproduction by Libraries and Archives.

-in particular The Digital Millennium Copyright Act of 1998, the H.R 4137, The Higher Education Opportunity Act (HEOA), and Statement of the Librarian of Congress Relating to Section 1201 Rulemaking.
+in particular The Digital Millennium Copyright Act of 1998, the The Higher Education Opportunity Act (HEOA), and the triennial Statement of the Librarian of Congress Relating to Section 1201 Rulemaking.

 Responsibility for copyright compliance rests with the individual(s) involved.
 The college recommends that all faculty, students, and staff members familiarize themselves with federal copyright laws.
 When making use of copyrighted material for educational purposes under fair use, please consult and retain a fair use checklist for each item to document any decisions.